-The 6 wire flat cable for the Power Cab contains full track power and the wall power from the 2amp power supply.
-The flat cable used for the Power Cab is a one of kind cable specially made thicker and heavier for this purpose.
+The 6 wire flat cable for the Power Cab contains full track power and the wall power from the 2 amp power supply.
+The 6 wire FLAT cable for the Power Cab contains full track power and the wall power from the 2 amp power supply.
+The cable used for the Power Cab is thicker and heavier for this purpose.
 You cannot substitute ANY other type of cable.
+Using NON NCE CABLES WILL VOID YOUR WARRANTY.
 Longer cables or coiled cables are not available.

 Your Power Cab is a full featured DCC system.
 It must be used with the 6 wire, FLAT cable supplied.